surifirstpin/biplus_documentation/docs/Views.md

 ## Lookups

-- **lookup** retrieves a list of values for a specific field either from database using a query or from an item list (it is listed in the filter section during visualization).
+- **lookup** retrieve list of values for a specific field either from database using a query or from an item list (it is listed in the filter section during visualization).

 - **Operator** is used to retrieve single or multiple values in the filter section while using lookup.

  - **SQL** parameter is used define a valid SQL expression that results in a field value.

- - **Summary** is used to retrieve the aggregate field values of the measures using the following options
+ - **Summary** is used to retrieve the aggregate field values of the measures using the following options,
    - Sum
    - count
- - average
+   - Average
    - maximum
    -  minimum.

 ## Drill-down feature and specs